casics/project-docs/project/topic-annotation-guidelines/annotation-guidelines.md

 * Further subdivisions under `web-services interface` identify more specific mechanisms.
 Usually, it's possible to tell whether something uses `SOAP` or `REST` or `Ajax` simply by searching the code for those strings of characters.
 Sometimes it's evident that code uses some kind of HTTP-based interaction (e.g., because searching the code reveals identifiers with the string `http` in them, or something along those lines), but it is difficult to tell whether it's using a `REST` approach or something else.
 In those cases, using the term `web services interface` is probably the best option.

 An important question is what to do if something uses, say, a network interface as part of its implementation.
 For instance, a number of software applications have self-update mechanisms that operate over the network.
 Should they be annotated with an API term for `network communications interface`?
 In almost all cases, no: these are not "interfaces offered to the user" in the intended sense.
 One way to think about it is whether a user looking for the software would think about the interface.
 In most cases, someone looking for some software application will probably not think about how the updating scheme is implemented.

+### Some specific examples

+* `fprefect/videopoker` is an example of something that its setup data from a file, and not from a command-line or GUI interface (although it is started from a command line).
+This is just barely a reasonable case for annotating with `batch interface`.

+* `albfernandez/GDS-PMD-Security-Rules` is another example of `batch interface`, because the behavior controlling instructions are written in files.

 The "topics" annotation